 The third round was a technical round which was held virtually from Pune in which he was asked to propose his approach and coding process for coding questions followed by the fourth was the HR round.

 He made the following 2D and 3D games that are available on GitHub.

-- Pattern Mania: It is a 2D game aimed for a young audience to teach basic cryptography like Atbash, ROT13 ciphers and mathematical patterns by giving different and challenging problems in the form of different levels.
+- Pattern Mania: It is a 2D game aimed at a young audience to teach basic cryptography like Atbash, ROT13 ciphers, and mathematical patterns by giving different and challenging problems in the form of different levels.

 - Dino Run: It is a 2D infinite runner game loosely based on the Chrome Dino game.
 Players need to make the highest score possible by continuously avoiding incoming obstacles.

 In addition, he has made three other games and self-published at Google Play Store and has also presented a game pitch at Replay Gaming Fund by Alok Kejriwal when he was in 12th grade.
 Besides gaming applications, he has extensively worked on Python and Web Development projects.

 Agrawal boasts prestigious certifications in Scientific Computing, Python, Web, Development, and Game Development from international universities.

 Sharing his future plans, Agrawal states,